 - Don’t buy stale leads.
 Easier said than done.
 How can you make sure contacts on the list are relevant and recent?
 Buy a subscription.
 Subscription-based services update their lead databases regularly, and their clients always have access to fresh B2B leads.

-- Don’t expect lead lists to solve all your lead generation issues.
+- Don’t expect lead lists to solve all your B2B sales lead generation issues.
 It is not enough to purchase a list of contacts and expect business to business lead generation sorted for a long time.
 Approached without the preliminary warm-up and groundwork, email blasts may return little or no response and damage your email deliverability rates.
 These issues need to be addressed regardless of how you procure lead data.